What does it mean to be in contempt?

 In civil proceedings, relevant documents are released to the court by both parties, during the process of 'disclosure'.
 There is an implied undertaking on parties not to use documents disclosed in this way for any other purpose than the proceedings, except in limited circumstances, for example where the document has been read to or by the court or referred to at a hearing in open court.
 To do otherwise is likely to be a contempt.
 Similarly, a journalist publishing or broadcasting information emanating from such documents, knowing where it came from would be in contempt.

 For example, a programme-maker may be researching a programme about negligence in the medical profession and looking at particular cases of litigation.
 One of the parties to the litigation passes him documents which they have received from the other side.
 This may be a contempt and the programme-maker's use of such documents in any programme may be a further contempt.
+In addition cases involving children or family law have restrictions regarding who is entitled to access documents.
 Seek legal advice.

 Similarly, in criminal proceedings, use of any document which is disclosed by the prosecution or defendant (or co-defendant) in the course of proceedings is likely to be restricted to use within those proceedings.
 One exception is that the accused may use or disclose the object or information contained in a document to the extent that it has been displayed or communicated to the public in open court.
 This is even more restrictive than the provisions governing civil proceedings.
 For example, a programme-maker may be investigating a miscarriage of justice and the person convicted may pass him documents/statements that were disclosed to him/her by the prosecution to look at.
 These actions could give rise to an offence which a programme-maker could have incited by the investigation.
 Legal advice should always be sought.